MERN-EZ/MERN-project-backend/README.md

 Authentication is managed using JWT tokens.
 The authenticateToken middleware verifies the token and authorizeRole ensures the user has the necessary permissions.

-## Conclusion
+## End Notes

 The InfoTech backend is the backbone of the educational platform, ensuring secure and efficient management of user data, role-based access control, and seamless integration with MongoDB databases.
-With robust API endpoints and middleware for authentication and authorization, the backend is designed to handle the complex needs of an educational environment.
+With clear API endpoints and middleware for authentication and authorization, the backend is designed to handle the complex needs of an educational environment.